FelipeTDuarte/FelipeTDuarte/README.md

-👋 About Me
+👋
-Hi, I’m Felipe Teixeira Duarte, an engineer specializing in offshore and coastal environments, with a passion for marine renewable energies (MRE), data analytics, optimization algorithms, and numerical modeling.
+Hi, I’m Felipe Teixeira Duarte, a Civil/Environmental engineer specializing in offshore and coastal environments, with a passion for marine renewable energies (MRE), data analytics, optimization algorithms, and numerical modeling.

 🌊 What I Do
 I am a Ph.D. candidate in Hydraulics, Water Resources, and Environment at the Faculty of Engineering, University of Porto.
-My research focuses on the optimization of wave energy converter (WEC) farms using evolutionary algorithms, numerical modeling (e.g., SWAN, SWASH, OpenFOAM), and environmental assessments.
+My research focuses on optimizing wave energy converter (WEC) farms using evolutionary algorithms, numerical modeling (e.g., SWAN, SWASH, OpenFOAM), and environmental assessments.

 🤖 Technical Interests